 This is the definitive Citroen Berlingo & Peugeot Partner car camping review.
 Berlingo camper & Peugeot Partner information, dimensions and gallery.
+Plus you can apply most of what’s in here to Peugeot Rifter or Opel (Vauxhall) Combo.
 Continue reading if you want to know:

 - Berlingo’s / Partner’s size & measurements for car camping

 - Its comfort & driving rating